You Never Can Tell (1951 film)

 You Never Can Tell is 1951 American comedy film directed by Lou Breslow and starring Dick Powell, Peggy Dow and Joyce Holden.
 The film was loosely remade as Oh!
-Heavenly Dog (1980) starring Chevy Chase.
+Heavenly Dog (1980), starring Chevy Chase.

+The film is unrelated to the George Bernard Shaw play or 1920 film of the same title.

 Plot

-An ex-army German Shepherd named King inherits a fortune from his eccentric millionaire owner.
-Should King die, the fortune will pass to the late millionaire's secretary, Ellen (Peggy Dow).
-Perry Collins (Charles Drake) calls to visit King, ingratiating himself with the story that he remembers King from his army days and that he rescued King from a jeep accident.
-But Collins has designs on both Ellen and the fortune she will inherit on King's death and when King is found poisoned, King's spirit asks Lion (the leader in the heaven for animals) to send him back to earth to solve his own murder.
-He returns as Rex Shepard, a private investigator (Dick Powell).
-Lion also sends Golden Harvest, a racehorse, back to earth as Goldie Harvey (Joyce Holden) to help Rex.
-Goldie and Rex must solve the case before the full moon or they will have to remain on earth as humans.
+A German Shepherd named King inherits a fortune from his eccentric millionaire owner.
+If King dies, the fortune will pass to the late millionaire's secretary Ellen.
+Perry Collins visits Ellen, claiming to have rescued King following a jeep accident while in the army.
+However, Collins wants the fortune that Ellen will inherit on King's death.
+When King is found poisoned, his spirit asks Lion (the leader in the heaven for animals) to return him to earth to solve his own murder, and he takes the form of private investigator Rex Shepard.
+Lion also sends racehorse Golden Harvest back to earth as Goldie Harvey to help Rex.
+Goldie and Rex must solve the case before the full moon appears or they will have to remain on earth as humans.